 - You’re writing about network security and open-source applications.
 Nowadays, nearly every software company has a security component, and likewise, most people in the software development community are open-source advocates.

 - You ask if there’s an option to “contribute” and “write for the site”, not “submit a post”.
 The subtext here is that it could be a long-term engagement.
 Most big companies don’t have the time nor energy to field guest post requests; they are looking for regular contributors.

 - Quickly add some credentials (social proof) and be on your way.

-This pitch is so effective on un-targeted lists that I sorta regret sharing it in this case study… we’ll have to think of a new variation soon. 🙂
+This pitch is so effective on un-targeted lists that I sort of regret sharing it in this case study… We’ll have to think of a new variation soon. 🙂

 Email Template #2: Comment + Thank, Comment + Add Perspective

 This is a straightforward PR tactic, whereby you email a journalist and mention something from one of their recent articles (or Tweets, or video, or any piece of content), and explain why you like it or something you learned from it.

 You can elaborate on how your behavior has changed as a result, showing that they’ve had a real, tangible impact on your life in some way.

 For example, if you found the first email template useful, you might email me saying,